-Rotary International is committed to creating and maintaining the safest possible environment for all participants in Rotary activities.
-It is the duty of all Rotarians, Rotarians' spouses, partners, and other volunteers to safeguard to the best of their ability the welfare of and to prevent the physical, sexual, or emotional abuse of children and young people with whom they come into contact.
+Rotary International strives to create and maintain a safe environment for all youth who participate in Rotary activities.
+To the best of their ability, Rotarians, Rotarians' partners, and other volunteers must safeguard the children and young people with whom they come in contact and protect them from physical, sexual, and psychological abuse.

-Adopted by the RI Board of Directors, November 2002
+Adopted by the RI Board of Directors, October 2019